 A household's appetite for investment can be measured by looking at how it allocates its surplus income between liquid and less liquid assets.
 Whilst liquid assets provide security in the short-term, the less liquid assets can improve wealth in the long term through investment.
-The investment intensity of the household will be measured by the variable:
+The investment intensity of the household will be measured only for those with more than 3months of essential spending as these households will be resilient in the adequacy of liquid assets indicator and any excess money can be invested.
+The variable used is:

-• Share of less liquid assets from total illiquid and long-term assets.
+• Share of less liquid assets from total assets for those with more than 3 months of essential spending.

-The value of less liquid assets is taken from the WAS, see appendix for the asset clasification.
+The value of less liquid assets is taken from the WAS, see appendix for the asset classification.